-- Listed in the Advisory Committee for Dangerous Pathogens approved list of biological. - Listed in the Specified Animal Pathogen Order. - Listed by the Scientific Advisory Committee on Genetic Modification. - Pathogens and toxins listed in Schedule 5 under Part 7 of the Antiterrorism, Crime and Security Act. - Human or animal cell cultures and, bloods and tissue samples. - Whole animals or specimens from these. - Plant pathogens.
+- Listed in the Advisory Committee on Dangerous Pathogens Approved List of biological agents. - Listed in the Specified Animal Pathogen Order. - Listed by the Scientific Advisory Committee on Genetic Modification. - Pathogens and toxins listed in Schedule 5 under Part 7 of the Antiterrorism, Crime and Security Act. - Human or animal cell cultures and, bloods and tissue samples. - Whole animals or specimens from these. - Plant pathogens.